Transfer Paris (Hotel or home adress) - Fontainebleau and its Castle

 How to get from Paris to Fontainebleau

-To get from Paris to Fontainebleau, take the A6 by minivan.
-61 kilometers separate the two cities.
-This journey lasts on average one hour.
-If necessary, take the A6B in the direction of D637 to Cély, then take the D637 in the direction of the Paul Séramy street in Fontainebleau.
+To reach Fontainebleau from Paris, you can travel via the A6 highway by minivan.
+The two cities are approximately 61 kilometers apart, and the journey typically takes around one hour.
+If needed, take the A6B towards D637 to Cély, then follow D637 towards Rue Paul Séramy in Fontainebleau.